Consumer behavior in marketing

 IKEA has the prize for catching this type of consumer.
 How many times did you go for a garlic press, and have to make room in the trunk of your car for essential impulse buys?

-Possibly the hardest consumer to sell to.
+One of the hardest consumers to sell to.
 They’ve researched.
 And then, researched some more.
 These are the shoppers that love a review site.
 Could be a car.
 Could be a toothbrush.
 They’ve done extensive research, and they know what they want.

 Don’t be surprised if you see sales assistants hiding behind mannequins when a negotiator enters their store.
 Their aim is to pay less.
 They’ll have visited every comparison site and traipsed around every competing store, so they can prove that they could get a product cheaper.